 01. Open a new canvas

 When starting any new piece of art, you first need to create a new blank canvas.
-ArtRage gives you a vast array of options from colour, size and pixels right through to the texture of the surface that you'll be working on.
+ArtRage gives you a vast array of options to customise your canvas, from colour, size and pixels right through to the texture of the surface that you'll be working on.
 Begin by clicking File in the top left corner and selecting New Painting.

 02. Choose your canvas size

-The New Painting box will open with a choice of options.
+The New Painting box will open and you'll see a range of options to choose from.
 Don't be daunted, it's just your chance to pick the size and colour of paper to work on.
-Select your print size and set the dimensions such as 16x12 inches for A3.
+Select your print size and set the dimensions – e.g. 16x12 inches for A3.
+When first trying out the app, we'd recommend sticking to smaller paper sizes.
+This way you can easily fill the space with colour using the medium-sized default brushes.
 Click in the Pixels/Inch box and type 300 to ensure a detailed picture.

 03. Select a canvas texture